petergarnaes/Madklub-website/README.md

 the HTML document to load, so in the future it should probably be in something like `dist/public`, along with other assets.

+## Security

+Security is a key concern, and there are many pitfalls.
+This app goes for a stateless authentication, as this is the simple and most flexible model for the user.

+* HTTPS - A users interaction with the web page should be encrypted.
+Use lets encrypt (or something?) for free HTTPS?
+This also ensures no Man in the Middle attacks that can sniff up JWT token.
+* passport - Allows using various strategies to verify users credentials.
+* bcrypt - Strong password encryption with salt for local password storage.
+* JWT - Authentication token tool, for safely encrypting a json object and using it as the authentication token.
+When this token is sent to the server we can decrypt it and retreive user ID, so successful decryption is equivalent to authentication of the user with the decrypted user ID.
+Timestamp and expiration is handled by library.
+We only transfer this token over https ie. `secure: true`, and it is `httpOnly` because we might as well.
+* Dealing with CSRF - We use the Double Submit Cookie pattern, which together with same-origin policy (default) ensures that it requires JavaScript to make a valid request, which by same-origin is only possible in the page we served, and not some malicious third-party site, or any sort of link the user is tricked into clicking.
+* Dealing with XSS - All string inputs must be sanitized!
+Even though session JWT token is `httpOnly` XSS could still use logged in session, and traverse any CSRF method.
+While they can not get the JWT token, they can still send request from the browser as the logged in user.

+More notes on public API in Random Notes.

+All mutations should be verified if the user is allowed to do the mutation in question.
+Does the user have the right permissions?
+Is time restrictions and deadlines held?
+All mutations with several steps should be transactions.
+Writes should be infrequent, so transactions will do.

+ALL INPUT MUST BE SANITIZED!

 ## Random Notes

+# Public API security

+If we wanted our GraphQL API to be public, we could give out an API key, which is just another JWT token but with a different secret/header.
+Our API should then be able to verifiy either cookie+csrf or HTTP header with `Authorization: Bearer jwt-api-key` which is the standard OAuth pattern.
+A separate login page might be in order here.

 ### Async loading